Prophet Inequalities over Time: A Better Lower Bound on the Prophet Inequality over Time

 Finally, we are ready to prove our main result.
-For the final proof of the theorem, we compare the different cases of \cref{lem:offlinesumtos2} and \cref{lem:onlinesumtos2} individually and, each time, take the limit for $n$ towards infinity.
+For the final proof of the theorem, we compare the different cases of Lemma \ref{lem:offlinesumtos2} and Lemma \ref{lem:onlinesumtos2} individually and, each time, take the limit for $n$ towards infinity.
 The minimum ratio over all the cases is our result.
+It is attained for the edge-cases $s=0$ and $s\in\{n-1,n\}$.